-Koppers Inc. has been named as a defendant in a lawsuit filed in the Circuit Court of Cook County, Illinois, by approximately 150 current and former residents of Somerville who claim that they have developed personal injuries, illnesses and wrongful deaths as a result of exposure to chemicals and contaminants which they allege have emanated from the Somerville plant.
+Koppers Inc. has been named as a defendant in a lawsuit filed in the Circuit Court of Cook County, Illinois (Bullard), by 144 current and former residents of Somerville who claim that they have developed personal injuries and illnesses (including death, in some cases) as a result of exposure to chemicals and contaminants which they allege have emanated from the Somerville plant.
+Of these plaintffs, 77 are currently named as intervenors in the Tarrant County litigation (Henson) discussed in the preceding paragraph.
 Plaintiffs assert claims for negligence, trespass and willful and wanton conduct against the BNSF and Koppers Inc., and claims for negligence and strict products liability against several manufacturers and suppliers of a wood preservative to the plant.
 Plaintiffs seek compensatory damages in excess of the court's jurisdictional limit and unspecified punitive damages and costs.
-On December 6, 2007, Koppers Inc. filed a notice of removal removing this case from the Circuit Court of Cook County, Illinois, to the United States District Court for the Northern District of Illinois, Eastern Division.
-On January 4, 2008, plaintiffs filed a motion to remand the case to state court.
-The motion was denied by the United States District Court on April 11, 2008.
-Plaintiffs have appealed this denial to the United States Court of Appeals for the Seventh Circuit.
-Koppers Inc. also has pending a motion to transfer venue to the United States District Court for the Western District of Texas, Austin Division.
+In December 2007, Koppers Inc. filed a notice of removal removing this case from the Circuit Court of Cook County, Illinois, to the United States District Court for the Northern District of Illinois, Eastern Division.
+Plaintiffs filed a motion to remand the case to state court.
+The motion to remand was denied by the United States District Court.
+This ruling was affirmed by the United States Court of Appeals for the Seventh Circuit on August 1, 2008.
+Koppers Inc. has pending a motion to transfer venue to the United States District Court for the Western District of Texas, Austin Division.

-Koppers Inc. also has been named as a defendant in six cases that were filed on December 27, 2007, in the 21st and 335th Judicial Districts in Burleson County, Texas.
+Koppers Inc. has been named as a defendant in six cases (Adams, Cummings, Hamilton, Jeffrey, More and Rucks) that were filed on December 27, 2007, in the 21st and 335th Judicial Districts in Burleson County, Texas.
 The plaintiffs in these six cases seek compensatory and punitive damages in excess of \$75,000.
 These cases collectively name approximately 544 plaintiffs.
 The personal injury claims primarily are restatements of claims that had been previously asserted in a case filed in the United States District Court for the Western District of Texas, Austin Division which was voluntarily dismissed in November 2006.
-On February 25, 2008, Koppers Inc. removed all six cases from the District Court of Burleson County, Texas, to the United States District Court for the Western District of Texas, Austin Division.
-On March 26, 2008, plaintiffs filed motions to remand all six cases back to state court.
+In February 2008, Koppers Inc. removed all six cases from the District Court of Burleson County, Texas, to the United States District Court for the Western District of Texas, Austin Division.
+Plaintiffs filed motions to remand all six cases back to state court.
 The parties are awaiting a ruling on these motions.